ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 it much prefers - rightfully - to be accessed through HTTPS.
 We will set that up in the next section.

-You can now login as the admin user using the username `admin` and the password defined in `sops.secrets."nextcloud/adminpass"`.
+You can now login as the admin user using the username `root` and the password defined in `sops.secrets."nextcloud/adminpass"`.

 ### Nextcloud through HTTPS {#services-nextcloudserver-usage-https}